OUR VISION OF A REGENERATIVE ECONOMY

 shifting our economy away from its roots of extraction and

-PICs build on the success of Social Enterprise, which was first introduced as a concept in the early seventies, applying commercial strategies for social benefit.
-Today we see that this sector has now established itself as a major force in the world.
-Following the growth of Social Enterprise, we witnessed the emergence of mission-led businesses, including Benefit Corporations, embedding stakeholder capitalism, and environmental and social governance (ESG).
+PICs build on the success of Social Enterprise, first introduced as a concept in the early seventies.
+In the 2000s, we have witnessed the emergence of mission-led businesses, including Benefit Corporations, embedding stakeholder capitalism, and environmental and social governance (ESG).

-A decade later, we see the number of mission-led businesses has grown at an accelerated rate including multinational companies and Fortune 500s.
-Positive Impact Companies are the disruptive and emerging new field defining the shape of business of the future.
+Today, we see the number of mission-led businesses has grown at an accelerated rate and now includes multinational companies and Fortune 500s.
+Positive Impact Companies are the disruptive and emerging new corrective force at the leading edge.

 Frameworks for Economic Metamorphosis (FR4ME) is the